 Elm Street’s Nightmare

 What resulted from that brew was a killer with the indestructibility of Myers or Voorhees but with a dash of Craven’s bizarre sense of humor.
 That isn’t to claim that Freddy Krueger (Robert Englund) is a witty character.
-His gleeful approach to murder and after-gallows comedy makes for a very different breed of a supernatural killer.
+His gleeful approach to murder and after-gallows comedy makes for a very different breed of supernatural killer.

 ‘The Social Network’ is a movie on Netflix about a social network (2010)